Kelvinthedrugger/nn_from_scratch/develop/readme.md

+# Refactor

+ refactor the tensor architecture so that it runs faster

+ reason of slow: ref to the address for every backprop op

+ solution: use self a lot less often

 # TODO

  add dropout: restore-release part and voila: done

  add monitor of training also, might be a good practice to wrap up .py into .exe

- custom forward pass, starts from CNN(50%)
+ custom forward pass, starts from CNN(50%), and implement backprop as well (hint: treat it as convolution)

  for efficiency: